 SI Cockermouth & District handing over New Start Bags for trafficked people to Cumbria Police.

 Violence Against Women and Girls

-The ending violence against women and girls strategy: 2016 to 2020 provides an overview of the wide range of actions the government is taking over a period of four years to end violence against women and girls.
-It was launched on 8 March 2016.
+provides an overview of the wide range of actions the government is taking over a period of four years to end violence against women and girls.
 In March 2019 a refreshed strategy was published to re-affirm commitments to tackling violence against women and children.
-The refreshed strategy sets out additional actions to strengthen our response through to 2020. gov.uk/government/publications/strategy-to-end-violence-against-women-and-girls-2016-to-2020 UKPAC intends to encourage programme action in the Specialist Domestic Violence Courts in the UK.
+The refreshed strategy sets out additional actions to strengthen our response through to 2020.
+UKPAC intends to encourage programme action in the Specialist Domestic Violence Courts in the UK.
 Click here to see Report

 - Raise Awareness Although more people are aware of FGM the majority are not aware of ‘cutting season’ and just how many girls are at risk.
 An important step in the fight to stop FGM is simply raising awareness of the problem.
-You can do this by sharing this article on Facebookand Twitter and adding your voice to the conversation using #EndFGM.
+You can do this by sharing on social media: Facebook and Twitter using #EndFGM.

 - Stay Vigilant Girls who might be taken abroad for ‘cutting season’ will be young, possibly not fully aware of why they are going, and if they are they may not feel able to speak out.
 It’s important to watch for warning signs if you know anyone who you believe is at risk.
 Potential warning signs could be:

 - A planned summer trip to a country known to practise FGM.